 - 1. Council will encourage walking, cycling and horse riding by providing and promoting trails in the district. - 2.
 Council will promote safety and education through the production and future reviews of this strategy, track maintenance and signage, and also through standard Council health and safety policies and procedures. - 3.
 Whilst some trails will cater for specific user groups and/or ability levels, as a whole our trail network will endeavour to cater for all fitness levels and for disabled users where practicable. - 4.
 Consideration will be given to ensure the actual and perceived safety of trail routes is progressively increased (e.g. through lighting, natural surveillance, planting choices, signage). - 5.
 Trail maintenance will ensure the surface is appropriate for all intended users. - 6.
-Trails will be built to the appropriate classification standard (see Section 4.2).
-Trail crossings of major roads will require consultation with Council's Roading team and in some cases external agencies (e.g. NZTA) to ensure there is not an acceptable health and safety risk.
+Council trails will be built and maintained in accordance with NZ Standards.